mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 $$ \mathrm{softmin}(a_j,  a)= \frac{e^{-a_j}}{\sum_k e^{-a_k}}$$

 In other words, each dataset sample is mainly pulling the closest (or the few closest) network samples.
-With a bigger variance the softmin becomes less pronounced, so samples that are father away start to get a bigger and bigger proportion of the pull.
-That is, bigger variance leads to larger range but reduced "precision".
+With a bigger variance, the softmin becomes less pronounced, so samples that are farther away start to get a bigger and bigger proportion of the pull.
+That is, bigger variance leads to a larger range but reduced "precision".

 <figure align="center"   >
   <img  src="/images/vae/gaussian_effect.png" />
   <figcaption   style="font-size:0.8em;">
     Gaussian noise makes each network sample contribute to the probability with better guesses having a larger contribution.
-On the right we see the log-likelihood gradient for each network sample.
+On the right, we see the log-likelihood gradient for each network sample.
    </figcaption>
 </figure>